kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Feature Additions

-**Glow's creative process**: *"New features are like adding new colors to a painting.
-They should enhance the overall experience while maintaining the harmony of the existing design."*
+**Glow's technical process**: *"New features should enhance the overall experience while maintaining the harmony of the existing design.
+Focus on clean architecture and maintainable code."*

 1. **Define the feature** clearly
 2. **Design the API** thoughtfully